zuplo/docs/docs/support.md

 For customers with email support, you can contact us using one of the follow email addresses:

 - `support@zuplo.com`: Tickets will be responded to as quickly as possible and prioritized based on your support offering.
-- `urgent-support@zuplo.com`: For customers with enterprise support plans, requests sent to this address will receive the highest priority 24x7 support.
-This support email alerts our on call teams and should be used exclusively for business impacting issues.